top of page

 • How many nights a year is the Emergency Warming Center Open?

-The EWC is a weather triggered center so the number of nights open is based on the number of very severe winter weather nights from November through April each year.
-This past year we were open 79 nights and provided a total of 640 nights of shelter.
-During our 2021-2022, the EWC opened 46 nights, providing a total of 331 nights of shelter.
+The EWC has always been weather triggered so the number of nights open is based on the number of very severe winter weather nights from November through April each year.
+Last year Nevada County ran the EWC and for the 2024-2025 winter season there will be no weather triggered EWC option.

-• Doesn’t having more services bring more homeless to our community?
+• Does having more services bring more homeless to our region?

-Homelessness has always existed in the Truckee-North Tahoe region but grows more prevalent and visible each year.
-There are several factors at play in our region that contribute to the growth in unhoused neighbors: many seasonal jobs and low wages, high cost of living, lack of affordable housing, high rental costs, and minimal safety net service.
-Having safety net services may prevent neighbors from becoming unhoused and allow our unhoused neighbors to stay in their community longer.
-We also provide basic support to unhoused individuals that travel through this region, which is necessary in all communities.
+Homelessness has always existed in the Truckee-North Tahoe region and grows more prevalent and visible each year.
+Having support services can attract people who are experiencing homelessness, but the relationship between services and homelessness is complex.
+There are several factors at play in our region that contribute to the growth in unhoused neighbors: lack of affordable housing to rent or buy, many seasonal jobs and low wages, high cost of living, and minimal safety net services all have an impact.
+Having safety net services may prevent neighbors from becoming unhoused and allow our neighbors that become unhoused to stay in their community longer.
+These services also play a role in helping people in crisis by providing basic support thus alleviating that burden from law enforcement and the hospital.

 • Who can I ask if I have more questions?